background image background image background image background image background image

 Deadline to submit applications:

-Arizona Capitol Television is offering several paid internships to qualified college students during the 2008 spring semester – the Second Regular Session of the Forty-eighth Arizona State Legislature.
+Arizona Capitol Television is offering several paid internships to qualified college students during the 2014 spring semester – the Second Regular Session of the Fiftieth Arizona State Legislature.

 These broadcast internships give students a rare opportunity to gain an insiders' understanding of the legislative process while developing their television production, journalism and communication skills in a professional work environment.